Pavansai1234567/stm32-proteus-Led-project-/README.md

 # stm32-proteus-Led-project-
 This repository contains STM32F401VE microcontroller projects simulated in Proteus, including bare-metal and HAL-based implementations.
 It also includes GPIO notes, main.c examples, and Proteus design files for learning and reference.
+If Want to know about the Gpio Registers refr that notes